hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Also in `[AxB CxD]` A affects X, but C - affects Y, while B and D are ignored.

 [17:27:30](#vS-lMKBeXxq75juavsbbewXJdUjpXrXtkH1omamMC24) <hiiamboris (NOT THIS ONE)>:
-I'm on to smth? Ì†ΩÌ∏â
+I'm on to smth? üòâ

 [17:29:09](#bC-9rriDGvUpsAz_za1ATw5wVbNqRyBgW4hsia9er3M) <hiiamboris (NOT THIS ONE)>:
 ```